On a generalization of affinoid varieties: Tate's acyclicity theorem

-\begin{rmk} The non-archimedean case was already pointed out by Grosse-Kl\"onne in \cite{GK}.
-In this section we saw that our machinary developed until here permit us to replying the same reasoning done in rigid geometry also in the archimedean case. \end{rmk}
+\begin{rmk} The non-archimedean case of theorem \ref{thm:tate} was already proved by Grosse-Kl\"onne in \cite{GK}, proposition 2.6.
+In this section we saw that the theory developed until here permits to extend the reasoning used rigid geometry to encompasse also dagger affinoid spaces defined over archimedean fields. \end{rmk}